 Three core elements of pollinator-friendly growing include using non-chemical methods to prevent and manage pests, monitoring of pest pressure, and limiting risk to pollinators if pesticides are used.
 These concepts are rooted in integrated pest management and are familiar to most growers.
 Our new resource, Offering Bee-Safe Nursery Plants: A Guide for Nurseries, explains these concepts further and was created for nurseries and retailers to explore, encourage, and implement pollinator friendly pest-management.
 The guide provides a starting point for retailers to inquire into the management practices of their suppliers, and for growers to assess their own practices.
 It also offers a deeper dive for those consumers who want to learn more about sustainable practices.

 This doesn't have to be a lonely chore because others are with you!
 We have organized several nationwide Days of Action.
-The Days of Action are scheduled for Saturday March 13 and Thursday April 22 (Earth Day).
+The next Day of Action is scheduled for Thursday April 22 (Earth Day).
 By joining a Day of Action, you're making a commitment to go visit, call, or write to your local garden center or nursery, to ask for plants free of pesticides that could hurt pollinators.
 Let us know if you plan to talk to your nursery at this link, which also will give you the opportunity to order printed materials, if you need them.
 Even if you can't join the Day of Action, please let us know about your plans.